Proposal Development Institute (PDI)

 There are various components that collectively make up the PDI program.
 These are described below.

 - PDI Workshop - One of the major events is a two-day workshop with external consultants who have many years of experience working with faculty to develop their proposal preparation skills.
-The workshop experience (scheduled oncampus for early June each year) will include information targeted to specific federal agencies and foundations.
+The workshop experience (scheduled on campus for mid-January each year) will include information targeted to specific federal agencies and foundations.
 Topics addressed include interactions with program managers; writing styles and approaches for effectively communicating research ideas in proposals; how to pursue specific “early career” research awards from several funding agencies, etc. The workshop also includes time for PDI participants to consult one-on-one with the external consultants in areas of interest about effective proposal writing skills development.

-- Travel to Washington, D.C. - Another major component of the program is the opportunity to travel to Washington, D.C. in July each year for the purpose of visiting one or more federal agencies or foundations and meeting with program officers.
+- Travel to Washington, D.C. - Another major component of the program is the opportunity to travel to Washington, D.C. in late May each year for the purpose of visiting one or more federal agencies or foundations and meeting with program officers.
 The two-day event also includes presentations from program managers from multiple agencies regarding their research programs and funding opportunities for newer faculty.
 Prior to the trip PDI participants are given guidance as to how to best prepare for a face-to-face interaction with a research program manager.

 - Educational Seminars – Throughout the PDI program participants are given an opportunity to participate in synchronous and asynchronous (online) seminars that address a wide variety of topics related to the pursuit of external research funding and the conduct of funded research grants and contracts.
 Many of these seminars are coordinated with and through the Office of the Vice President for Research and Innovation.
 Representative seminar titles from the PDI program in the past few years would include: